nhannht/rip-my-old-cat/README.md

 ---

 My mother met her when she was already mature.
-I thought she was hungry and was moving around from house to house when she received food from my family.
+I thought she was hungry and was moving around from house to house before she received food from my family.

 That how stray cats always lived in the wild.